agouch/SWE-6733---Outdora/README.md

   - Successful login with the user's existing account
   - Error handling for failed SSO
 - **Estimated in Story Points:** 21
+- **Rationale:** Implementing Single Sign-On (SSO) enhances user convenience by allowing them to leverage their existing social media credentials to access the application.
+This feature requires integrating with multiple external authentication services securely.
+The estimated story points reflect the complexity of setting up robust backend support and ensuring seamless integration with the application's login functionality.
+By implementing SSO, we aim to streamline user access while maintaining the highest standards of security and user experience.

 ### Profile Creation

 #### Design Profile Creation UI